vfarah-if/ApacheAirflowExercise/README.md

 Example for [Exercise 1](./Exercise1) creates two Dags for dealing with currencies of countries all over the world and then setting a postgres table with _currency codes_ and _exchange rates_.

 **NOTE:**You need to setup and configure an exchange rate api key on https://manage.exchangeratesapi.io/dashboard and then either configure the correct URL within the [start-airflow.sh script](Exercise1/docker/airflow/start-airflow.sh) or manually modify the admin value every time you deploy your docker instance with the correct api key.
-Leaving it will show. fail scenario and only the base json file will be imported (good example to see a failing scenario anyway).
+Leaving it will show. fail scenario and only the base json file will be imported (good example to see a failing scenario anyway.)
 Understanding thre API can be done through https://exchangeratesapi.io/documentation/ where the data updated can be restricted for the purpose of filtering the data, but the base rate change is not working as expected.

 ```bash
 airflow variables --json --set 'exchange_url' 'http://api.exchangeratesapi.io/v1/latest?access_key=<Your Access Key>'